If you notice your chainsaw leaking oil after usage, you have likely wasted $10 to $150 worth of chainsaw oil to keep it working well.

 However, you should know the risk of an oil leak flowing down the chainsaw bar if you hang it in this way.

-Like the first way, you can empty the fluids right before storing them or “burp” the tanks after they have hung for a short period.
-It’s a seal that can stop oil from leaking.
+Similar to the first method, you can empty the fluids from the tanks just before storing them or “burp” the tanks after they have been suspended briefly.
+This sealing process helps prevent oil from leaking.

 #5: Hang the Chainsaw by the Brake Stop